-As the largest and fastest growing social platforms ever created, Facebook is the benchmark for which all others social traffic sources are compared.
+As the largest and fastest growing social platform ever created, Facebook is the benchmark for which all others social traffic sources are compared.
 With 1.39 billion active users every month, it’s a hive of activity and that means plenty of opportunity for people with something to sell!

 The development of Facebook ads has enabled advertisers to target their ideal audience and market their products/services with great success.
 Leading brands, e-commerce stores and Amazon FBA sellers have all been taking advantage of this advertising channel to drive sales and grow their businesses.

 Social media is definitely here to stay, and not getting in on Facebook advertising now would be a great opportunity missed!